 By: Janet Woodcock, M.D., Acting Commissioner of Food and Drugs

-We will update the public on other key FDA budget priorities in future FDA Voices, and look forward to continuing to work with Congress to ensure the FDA has the resources it needs to carry out our vital public health mission to protect and promote the public health.
+We look forward to continuing to work with Congress to ensure the FDA has the resources and authority it needs to carry out our vital public health mission to protect and promote the public health.